timofeysie/acknowledge/notes/Core Java.md

 - float: single-precision 32-bit IEEE 754 floating point. range specified in the Floating-Point Types, Formats, and Values section of the Java Language Spec.
 As with the recommendations for byte and short, use a float (instead of double) if you need to save memory in large arrays of floating point numbers. not for precise values, such as currency.
 For that, use the java.math.BigDecimal
 - long: 64-bit two's complement integer. signed min -2 tt 63 max 2 tt 63-1.
 Java SE 8 has an unsigned 64-bit long:min 0 and a max 2 tt 64-1.
 Use this data type when you need a range of values wider than those provided by int.
 Also compareUnsigned, divideUnsigned etc
 - double: double-precision 64-bit IEEE 754 floating point.
 (Range in Java Spec). decimal default choice. should never be used for precise values

-- A 64-bit register can store 2tt64 (over 18 quintillion or 1.8×10 to the 19th power) different values.
+A 64-bit register can store 2tt64 (over 18 quintillion or 1.8×10 to the 19th power) different values.
 Hence, a processor with 64-bit memory addresses can directly access 264 bytes (=16 exbibytes) of byte-addressable memory.

-- Decimal numbers (for example 1.3) are of type double by default.
+Decimal numbers (for example 1.3) are of type double by default.
 To make them of type float they must be followed by F (say, 1.3F).

-- integral type negative numbers are generated using the following three step process - 1.Convert18 to binary 0001 0010
+Integral type negative numbers are generated using the following three step process:

+1.Convert 18 to binary 0001 0010
 2. Interchanging 0s and 1s 1110 1101
 3. Adding 1 -- 1110 11

 ```
 0000 0000 0
 0000 0001 1